variantstudios/greeleydowntown.com/_signature_events/first-friday-a-night-of-art.md

 651 10th Avenue

-The Tointon Gallery will host the Arts Picnic Fine Art Exhibit featuring work from artists throughout Weld County in celebration of the Arts Picnic festival that takes place in downtown’s Lincoln Park at the end of July each year.
+Please join us for the Tointon Gallery’s opening reception for local sculptor Joshua Goss's exhibition - UPlift 3.0.
+Joshua uses metalworking techniques to simulate geological processes through the use of heat and pressure.
+There will be an artist talk and light refreshments.
+Please stop by from 5-7pm.
 Admission to the gallery is free and the Gallery is open Monday-Saturday from 9am-5pm.
-The final day to check out the exhibit is Friday, August 25th.